-Lima is a city of 11 million people living within 23 districts.
+11 million people living within 23 districts of the dynamic city of Lima.
 These districts are more like individual cities rather than neighborhoods.
-Known as the financial center of Lima, the upscale San Isidro District is home to 21 bank headquarters and 38 embassies and consulates.
+The upscale San Isidro District, known as the financial center of Lima, is home to 21 bank headquarters and 38 embassies and consulates.
 Most people stay in the Miraflores District for its accessibility to restaurants and markets, but San Isidro is where you’ll find true luxury living, casinos, art galleries, historical monuments and world-class restaurants in Lima.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.
 Other links have also been added to help you navigate to the individual websites of the restaurants.

 Walk or take an Uber through the wide, tree-lined boulevards past regal estates in San Isidro.
 The unique architectural styles reflect the international residences’ ancestry with French chateaus, English Tudor and beautiful arches of Spanish villas.

 Historic landmarks like the pre-Columbian adobe pyramid Huaca Huallarmarca, also known as Huaca Pan de Azúcar, can be found in San Isidro.
 Parque El Olivar is a relaxing green space filled with the last remnants of olive trees that used to cover the San Isidro District and beyond.
 The park is near many museums, art galleries and monuments.
 Museo Larco has the largest collection of pre- Columbian art in the world.
 And don’t miss Circuito de la Aqua in Parque de la Reserva, a dancing water and laser show happening almost daily.

 Where to Stay in San Isidro